 Keep in mind that it will be hot no matter when you visit Dubai.
-It is best to travel to Dubai between November and March, when the weather more mild (think a balmy 73 degrees, or thereabouts)– plus, the world's richest horse race, the Dubai World Cup, takes place in March.
-Avoid traveling to Dubai in July and August, when the heat feels unbearable and temperatures clock upward of 103 degrees.
+Between November and March the weather is milder (think a balmy 73 degrees).
+The world's richest horse race, the Dubai World Cup, takes place in March.
+Avoid going in July and August, when the heat feels unbearable and temperatures clock north of 103 degrees.

 Don’t plan to walk; in this city, metered taxis are the most popular and ubiquitous mode of transportation.
 There’s a mandatory flat rate of $3 (ladies-only cab services are also available).
 The Dubai metro, divided into four cars that include ladies-only and “gold class,” will get you to all the most popular neighborhoods.

 August is the hottest month, with an average high of 96°F (36°C).
 January is the coldest month, with an average high of 66°F (19°C).